Super Micro Computer (NASDAQ:SMCI) Issues Q1 2022 Earnings Guidance

 Super Micro Computer (NASDAQ:SMCI) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.280-$0.480 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.550.
 The company issued revenue guidance of $900 million-$980 million, compared to the consensus revenue estimate of $910.97 million.Super Micro Computer also updated its FY 2022 guidance to $3.000-$ EPS.

-Super Micro Computer (NASDAQ:SMCI) last released its earnings results on Monday, August 9th.
-The company reported $0.81 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.78 by $0.03.
-Super Micro Computer had a return on equity of 10.27% and a net margin of 2.69%.
-The company had revenue of $1.07 billion for the quarter, compared to analysts’ expectations of $1.02 billion.
-The business’s revenue for the quarter was up 19.4% on a year-over-year basis.
-Analysts predict that Super Micro Computer will post 2.02 earnings per share for the current fiscal year.
+In related news, Director Daniel W. Fairfax sold 3,398 shares of the firm’s stock in a transaction that occurred on Friday, July 2nd.
+The shares were sold at an average price of $35.22, for a total transaction of $119,677.56.
+Following the transaction, the director now owns 11,263 shares in the company, valued at $396,682.86.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+16.70% of the stock is owned by company insiders.

-In related news, Director Daniel W. Fairfax sold 3,398 shares of the business’s stock in a transaction that occurred on Friday, July 2nd.
-The stock was sold at an average price of $35.22, for a total value of $119,677.56.
-Following the completion of the sale, the director now directly owns 11,263 shares in the company, valued at approximately $396,682.86.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-15.80% of the stock is currently owned by insiders.
+An institutional investor recently raised its position in Super Micro Computer stock.
+Morgan Stanley raised its holdings in shares of Super Micro Computer, Inc. (NASDAQ:SMCI) by 313.9% in the second quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 65,344 shares of the company’s stock after buying an additional 49,558 shares during the period.
+Morgan Stanley owned about 0.13% of Super Micro Computer worth $2,300,000 as of its most recent SEC filing.
+66.91% of the stock is currently owned by institutional investors.

 Super Micro Computer, Inc manufactures servers and other computer products.
 Its products include twin solutions, MP servers, GPU and coprocessor, MicroCloud, networking, embedded, gaming, AMD solutions, power supplies, SuperServer, storage, motherboards, chassis, super workstations, accessories, SuperRack and server management.